stwe/Benno4j/README.md

 The project works with:

 -  NINA ("Neue Inseln, Neue Abenteuer")
 -  History Edition

 ## Build instructions

 **For different reasons, two files (`base.json`, `buildings.json`) are currently missing for a build.
 Let me know if these are needed.**

-The project comes with the `SgOgl4j` jar file for windows and linux.
-This library is under the "lib" folder and is needed to build.
-Right click on it and select "Add as library".

 The file `benno.properties` must be edited.
 Enter the correct path to the savegames and the game there.